usdigitalresponse/univaf/docs/runbook/README.md

 ### Build & Deploy

 **Most of our production code builds and runs automatically on Render.** Every time a new commit lands on the `main` branch, Render will attempt to build and deploy it.
-If you need to trigger a deploy manually, log into the [Render dashboard][], click on the service you want to deploy, and click the “manual deploy” button.
+If you need to trigger a deploy manually, log into the [Render dashboard][render-dashboard], click on the service you want to deploy, and click the “manual deploy” button.

 ![Manually deploying to Render](../_assets/render-manual-deploy.png)